trawlingweb/APIservicies/API news/en/02_Developer_information.md

 Trawlingweb.com API NEWS & BLOGS is an API REST, so although the data is intended to be consumed as a data stream, it is necessary to call the API continuously in order to receive the data batches.

+## Data Integrity

+Data integrity refers to the accuracy, consistency, and reliability of data over time.
+To ensure the integrity of the data provided by our API, Trawlingweb implements the following practices:

+- **Continuous Verification**: Data is continuously verified during the capture process to ensure its accuracy and consistency.
+- **Error Correction**: Any inconsistencies or errors detected in the data are promptly corrected to maintain its reliability.
+- **Regular Updates**: Data is regularly updated to reflect the most recent and relevant information, minimizing the possibility of outdated data.
+- **Source Maintenance**: Periodic maintenance of media sources is performed to ensure that the captured data is of high quality and up-to-date.

+Implementing these measures helps our clients maintain the integrity and reliability of the data captured by Trawlingweb.

 ## URL Structure

 ### The URL query call has three parts: